hmxmilohax/rb3-pc/_english/troubleshooting.md

 	*   Enable "Overscan" in Rock Band 3's System Settings.

 *   **_"My game feels off."_**
 	*   Run Calibration in Rock Band 3's System Settings if you haven't for some reason.
-Disable “Dolby Digital” if you enabled it in the same menu.
+Disable "Dolby Digital" if you enabled it in the same menu.

 *   **_"My game crashes when practicing on regular guitar/bass."_**
 	*   You didn't read the guide and did not install Rock Band 3 Deluxe, which fixes this.